nest/nestml/doc/syntax.md

 between numeric types and boolean types.

 ### Basic elements of the embedded programming language
-Basic elements can be: declarations, assignments, function call or return statement.
+Basic elements are: declarations, assignments, function calls and return statements.
 #### Declarations
 ---------------------------------------------
 Declarations are composed of a non empty list of comma separated names.
 A